syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 This event is raised when row layout is finished.
 The arguments of this event are as follows:

-•RowIndex (read-only): Index of the row (zero based),
+* RowIndex (read-only): Index of the row (zero based),

-•Cancel: Enables to cancel layout.
+* Cancel: Enables to cancel layout.

-•LayoutCompleted (read-only):  Gets a value indicating whether the row was drawn completely.
+* LayoutCompleted (read-only):  Gets a value indicating whether the row was drawn completely.

-•Bounds (read-only): Bounds of the row on the page.
+* Bounds (read-only): Bounds of the row on the page.

-BeginCellLayout
+#### BeginCellLayout

 This event is raised when cell layout starts.
 The arguments of this event are as follows:

-•RowIndex (read-only): Index of the current row
+* RowIndex (read-only): Index of the current row

-•CellIndex (read-only): Index of the current cell within the row
+* CellIndex (read-only): Index of the current cell within the row

-•Value (read-only): Text value of the cell
+* Value (read-only): Text value of the cell

-•Bounds (read-only): Bounds of the cell
+* Bounds (read-only): Bounds of the cell

-•Graphics : Graphics on which the cell should be drawn
+* Graphics : Graphics on which the cell should be drawn

-•Skip: Indicates if the cell should be skipped
+* Skip: Indicates if the cell should be skipped

  The following code example illustrates how to draw the graphics elements inside the cell.